THE PURPOSE OF THE GIFTS OF THE HOLY SPIRIT

 Paul said, “For I wish that all men were even as I myself.
 But each one has his own gift from God, one in this manner and another in that.”
 (1 Cor.
 7:7 NKJV).

 The gifts of the Holy Spirit are not bestowed upon you to project or promote yourself.
 Neither are they divine tools for the accomplishment of your selfish dreams and ambitions.
-But, they are supernatural abilities or tools to help you fulfill your God-given vision or assignment in life.
+Rather, they are supernatural abilities or tools to glorify Christ and fulfill the mission of Christ.

 What are the purposes of spiritual gifts?